Overview

 📱 In-app feedback

-This multi-source approach means the oCX score reflects input from customers who left a Google review, customers who tweeted a complaint, customers who called support, and customers who responded to a survey, all in a single unified metric.
+This multi-source approach means the oCX score reflects input from customers who left a Google review, customers who posted on social media, customers who called support, and customers who responded to a survey — all in a single unified metric.

 DimensionNPSoCX